acquia/blt/template/readme/deploy.md

 Access to Travis is already provided by Acquia PS, which makes this option appealing on a cost basis.
 It will automatically deploy new commits after they are merged and tests pass.
 However, it's somewhat insecure (you have to create an SSH key for deployments that can be accessed by any developer), and it's impossible to schedule regular deployments or perform more advanced integrations.

-For more information on configuring Travis CI, see "Setting Up Travis CI for automated deployments" in [build/README.md](../build/README.md).
+For more information on configuring Travis CI, see "Setting Up Travis CI for automated deployments" in [Continuous Integration](ci.md).

 ### Jenkins (Cloudbees)